7 Signs You Should Consider a Career in Criminal Justice

 You could be right for this career path if you don’t shy away from conflict.
 Whether it’s following up with your roommate for their half of the rent or tactfully confronting a coworker who’s been taking credit for someone else’s work, you have the ability to face tough situations head on.

 Criminal justice professionals communicate with others all day long, including team members, colleagues in other departments, attorneys on the other side of the table, witnesses and suspects.
 Strong communication isn’t just about talking; listening is a key part of the equation, too.
 “This would include listening to clients, victims and witnesses with empathy and respect,” Riebling says.
 “The verbal and non-verbal communications of individuals are important to assess credibility, which is always a central issues in the area of criminal justice.”

 You could already be a more skilled communicator than you realize!
 Fielding emails from your kids’ teachers, coordinating schedules with your partner and handling customer service phone calls when the internet goes down are all part of your daily life.
 Applying these skills to the criminal justice field could make you a valuable employee.

 Are the signs pointing to a criminal justice career?

 You’re the only one who can decide if a criminal justice career is right for you.
 If you recognized yourself in these signs, you already have the makings of a criminal justice professional!

 Choosing a career path is a big step.
 Learn more about if criminal justice is the right field for you with our article Should I Be a Criminal Justice Major?
 Everything You Need to Know to Decide.

-The Criminal Justice program at Rasmussen College not been approved by any state professional licensing body and does not lead to any state-issued professional license.
+The Criminal Justice program at Rasmussen University has not been approved by any state professional licensing body and does not lead to any state-issued professional license.
 In Minnesota, the Criminal Justice Associate’s degree program does not meet the standards established by the Minnesota Peace Officer Standards and Training Board for persons who seek employment as a peace officer.